Tyngsborough, Massachusetts: History

 Tyngsborough was settled in 1661, as part of the massive Dunstable Township.
 The town of Dunstable, incorporated in 1673, was named after the hometown of pioneer Edward Tyng.
 However, a relative of his, and the source of the town of Tyngsborough's name, was Colonel Jonathan Tyng, whose home, the Tyng Mansion House, was one of the oldest north of Boston.
 He settled near the Merrimack in what is now Tyngsborough in 1675.
 The house stood until the 1970s, when it was destroyed by arson.
 Early on Tyngsborough residents fought a series of small and bloody skirmishes with local Native American tribes.
 Evidence of this can be found in several old colonial homes in town that still have emergency passages that were used during these attacks.
 In 1789, Tyngsborough's parish split from the rest of Dunstable, making Tyngsborough a recognized district.
 On February 23, 1809, Tyngsborough became a town.

 After Tyngsborough was incorporated it became known for its ferries which traveled up and down the Merrimack River, the quarries that produced granite, and several box companies that started in town.
 As the town developed, Tyngsborough became a vacation community and had a large seasonal resident population even up until the late 1960s.
 A notable summer resident was actress Nance O'Neil, whose estate became the campus of the Academy of Notre Dame.

-Today, Tyngsborough primarily serves as a bedroom community, part of Greater Lowell and the Nashua, New Hampshire region, in addition to having a short commute to the Boston area.
+Today, Tyngsborough primarily serves as a bedroom community, part of Greater Lowell and the Nashua, New Hampshire region, in addition to having a relatively short commute to the Boston area.
 The town is also known for the Tyngsborough Bridge, a green painted, single-arched, steel bridge over the Merrimack River.
 Constructed in 1931 as a replacement for an earlier wooden planked structure, this bridge is a major river crossing for residents of Massachusetts and New Hampshire alike with 22,300 daily crossings as of 2007.

 Government

-The town uses an Open Town Meeting model with a Board of Selectmen overseeing the operation of the town.
-Reporting to the Board of Selectmen is the Town Administrator who oversees the public employees and day-to-day operations of the town offices.
-Other elected boards include the Planning Board, School Committee, Conservation Commission, Library Trustees, Cemetery Commission, Board of Health, Sewer Commission and the Zoning Board of Appeals.
+The town uses an Open Town Meeting model with a Select Board overseeing the operation of the town.
+Reporting to the Select Board is the Town Manager who oversees the public employees and day-to-day operations of the town offices.
+Other elected boards include the Planning Board, School Committee, Finance Committee, Library Trustees, Cemetery Commission, Board of Health, and Sewer Commission.

 Tyngsborough is represented in the Massachusetts House of Representatives as a part of the 36th Middlesex District.
 The town is represented in the Massachusetts Senate as a part of the First Middlesex District.
-The town is patrolled by the Tyngsborough Police Department with Rich Howe has its Chief and Station A-1, SP Andover Barracks of Troop A of the Massachusetts State Police.
+The town is patrolled by the Tyngsborough Police Department with Rich Howe as its Chief and Station A-1, SP Andover Barracks of Troop A of the Massachusetts State Police.

 At the federal level, Tyngsborough is a part of Massachusetts's 3rd congressional district, and is currently represented by Lori Trahan.
 The state's senior (Class II) member of the United States Senate, is Elizabeth Warren.
 The junior senator from Massachusetts is Ed Markey who was elected in 2013.